 The Nomination Committee shall be composed of at least three (3) directors, majority of whom shall be independent directors or non-executive directors.
-From the Committee members, the Board shall designate a Chairperson, who must be an independent or non-executive director.
-105
+The Board shall designate a Chairperson, who must be an independent or non-executive director.
+The Board shall designate a Chairperson, who must be an independent or non-executive director.